wso2-incubator/samples-is/CustomClaimHandler/README.md

 ## CustomClaimHandler
 ### Introduction / Use case.
-This custom claim handler will add some external claims
+This custom claim handler will add some external claims.
+Refer \[1] for more details.

 ### Applicable product versions.
 Tested with IS-5.3.0